Any (webshop)

 Endpoints that return results also require the " limit" argument to control the number of results to be returned.

-Additional arguments depend on the endpoint you are calling.
-For example, complementary products require a list of product IDs to find accessories for, and any search-related calls need the “query” parameter to find matches, and so on.
+Additional parameters depend on the endpoint you are calling.
+E.g. the best alternatives require products which is a list of product IDs to find accessories for, and any search-related calls need the query parameter to find matches.

 You can find the necessary arguments for all endpoints in our API documentation.